The 2012 Dzogchen Winter Retreat

 - Illegal drugs (This includes intentionally misusing over-the-counter and prescription drugs).

 - Cigarettes and Tobacco (Smoking destroys the health and proper functioning of the body as well as a person's ability to increase their merit and wisdom through Dharma practice.
-For the benefit of all sentient beings, the shrine room is a non-smoking environment).
+For the benefit of all sentient beings, the entire 160 acres of the retreat center property is a non-smoking environment).

 If you are taking any kind of pharmaceutical that can influence your mental state (including but not limited to anti-depressants, diabetes and or thyroid medications) you will be required to bring an adequate supply for your entire stay, and required to consistently follow the usage pattern and medical advice prescribed by your physician.
 Please inform the Retreat Director of your special medical conditions when you register.
 This information will be kept confidential and is gathered only to provide the retreat staff with the knowledge to appropriately respond in the event of an emergency.

-The organizers will not be able to provide child care services during this year's Winter Retreat.
-If you plan on bringing children under the age of 18 to the retreat, please contact the Winter Retreat Director to discuss.
+The organizers will not be able to provide child care services during this retreat.
+If you plan on bringing children under the age of 18 to the retreat, please contact the Retreat Director to discuss.